-Students should have achieved at least a grade 6 in GCSE Separate Science Biology or a grade 7 in Combined Science.
-At least a grade 5 in Mathematics is also required, preferably in the Higher Tier paper at GCSE and a grade 5 in English Language, due to the extended writing aspects, is also expected.
+Students should have achieved at least a Grade 6 in GCSE Separate Science Biology or a Grade 7 in Combined Science.
+Due to the significant maths content of the course, a Grade 5 in maths GCSE is needed; and a Grade 5 in English Language to indicate that students will cope with the literacy demands of the course.